Amazon - EC2 Container Service

 AWS provides a v2 Docker Image registry and is available through their EC2 Container Service offering.
 From Octopus 2018.8.0, support for EC2 Container registries is provided as a special feed type itself.

 Repositories area you need to create a repository to match the what in Octopus-speak would be the PackageId.
 This should map to your distinct application image.
 If you attempt to push an image during your build process to this registry without first creating the corresponding repository you will receive an error.

-To get the credentials for an AWS container instance you will need to invoke a command via the aws cli.
+After configuring your registry in AWS as outlined above you will need to obtain the Docker Feed credentials by manually invoking a command via the aws cli.
 Details for setting this up can be found in the aws installation guides.
 With the cli installed, run (with the appropriate region)

 aws ecr get-login --region ap-southeast-1

 and it will return the credentials you will need to authenticate your Docker Engine client with the AWS registry. e.g.

 docker login -u AWS -p AQECAHid...j/nByScM -e none https://96802670493.dkr.ecr.ap-southeast-1.amazonaws.com

 These are also the credentials that are needed by Octopus Deploy to access the exposed API (which are passed to your Docker Engine at deploy time).
 Take the username, password and url provided in this command and add them to Octopus Deploy in your Docker feed configuration.

 Note that this approach means that you will more than likely need to reset these credentials often.